MVarun5/Radiolytica-AI_Enhanced_Radiology_Workflow_Revolution/README.md

 **📌 Notes**

 -> Lung segmentation masks are applied before Grad-CAM to focus only on relevant areas.
+You can download the trained model from [here].(https://www.kaggle.com/models/lokesh0929/unet_segmentation)

 -> The project uses mixed precision training and warm-up cosine decay learning rate schedules for optimized GPU training.